 The easiest and possibly best solution is to buy an auto-start-stop eliminator.
 This simple device simply plugs into the switch itself, keeping it in the off position when the car is turned on.
 To see how simple it is to install, watch Brendan install one in a matter of minutes over on CJ Off-Road.

 It bears repeating that there are no real downsides to the auto stop-start function besides being annoying.
 Besides a hardly noticeable lag upon restarting the vehicle and the frequent rumbling of the engine starting up, the auto stop-start system won’t harm your engine or your starter.
-The only thing it will really harm is your nerves, and honestly, that's a top priority thing to fix.
+The only thing it will really harm is your nerves.
 At the end of the day, it is ultimately your truck, and you can (and should) do whatever you can to make it yours.